 “Guest experience is the most important thing for us.
 It’s not only food or the ambience or service; we offer a complete package.
-Nowadays people go not only for food, but for experience.
-Especially when you’re spending so much money and book weeks in advance, you have a lot of expectations.
-We try to fulfill that experience — the way we train our staff, for us everybody is a VIP, our goal is that when a guest walks out he should not just be full, but happy and satisfied.
+Nowadays people go not only for food, but for the experience, especially when you’re spending so much money and book weeks in advance, you have a lot of expectations.
+We try to fulfill that experience — the way we train our staff, and our goal is that when a guest walks out he should not just be full, but happy and satisfied.
 That is what Indian Accent is all about.”

 The chef who has the world swooning over his creations lists the instant noodles Maggi as his go-to snack, and says that the only challenge faced in setting up Indian Accent abroad was training the staff.
 However, that didn’t mean changing his dishes to suit the local palate.
 “Whatever kind of food I do in India, it’s fine with the local palate at all different places — we don’t tone down our recipes or spices.
 However, outside I follow seasonality and local produce a lot.”

 Taking India to the world

-With most chefs exploring opportunities overseas in search for recognition, Mehrotra changed the narrative a decade back, when one couldn’t have thought of a restaurant from India either opening outposts in two of the world’s top cities, or being featured on lists like World’s 50 Best and Asia’s 50 Best.
-As he consistently champions the cause of ‘of India, by India, for the world’, we can’t wait to see what comes out of his kitchen next.
+With most chefs exploring opportunities overseas in search for recognition, Mehrotra changed the narrative a decade ago, when one couldn’t have thought of a restaurant from India either opening outposts in two of the world’s top cities, or being featured on lists like World’s 50 Best and Asia’s 50 Best.
+As he consistently champions the cause ‘of India, by India, for the world’, we can’t wait to see what comes out of his kitchen next.

 All images: Courtesy Indian Accent